-- 1. analyse the marketing mix strategy of various products. - 2. formulate marketing mix for a product ensuring integration and synchronisation of all 4 P's. - 3. examine the concept of segmentation, targeting and positioning. - 4. learn about the marketing decisions related to product, price, promotion and distribution. - 5. compare the pricing strategy of new products launched. - 6. prepare a report on channels of distribution used for several products.
+- 1. describe meaning, nature and scope of marketing. - 2. analyse and familiarise with the concept of segmentation, targeting and positioning. - 3. demonstrate and learn about the marketing decisions related to product, price, promotion and distribution.

-Unit Unit wise weightage of marks (in %) C&K A&A Unit 1: Introduction to Marketing 40 $\sqrt{}$ $\sqrt{}$ Unit 2: Product and Pricing Decisions 30 √ √ Unit 3: Distribution and Promotion Decisions 30 V V
+Unit Unit wise weightage of marks (in %) C&K A&A Unit 1: Introduction to Marketing 40 $\sqrt{}$ $\sqrt{}$ Unit 2: Product and Pricing Decisions 30 $\sqrt{}$ $\sqrt{}$ Unit 3: Distribution and Promotion Decisions 30 V V

-Unit 1:Introduction to Marketing:
+Unit 1: Introduction to Marketing:

 Marketing - Concept, Scope and Importance; Marketing Mix of Goods and Services.
 Market Selection: Choosing market value through STP.
 Market Segmentation- Concept and bases, Market Targeting, Product Positioning - concept and bases.